 Directions: From the Capital Beltway (I-495), take Exit 15A (Central Avenue) east.
 Continue for approximately three miles.
 Turn right onto Watkins Park Drive (Route 193) and follow the signs to Watkins Regional Park.
 From Route 301, turn onto Central Avenue (Route 214) west.
 Continue for approximately three miles (past Six Flags America).
 Turn left onto Watkins Park Drive and follow to the park entrance on the right.

 Address: Watkins Regional Park, 301 Watkins Park Drive, Upper Marlboro, Maryland.
 The park is about a half-hour's drive from Washington, D.C.

 Cost: $10 per car; $20 for mini-buses and limos; $30 for buses; and $20 for multi-visit passes for cars and vans (good for three visits).
 You can pay ahead of time or at the entrance with cash or credit card.
 If you pre-purchase your admission online, you can also save a couple of dollars.

 Free Nights: On December 2, 2019, entrance is free for residents of Prince George's County as a thank you for their year-round support of the Department of Parks and Recreation.
 Additionally, Christmas Day is free for all visitors.

 The Christmas Light Display at Watkins Regional Park is a fun family event for all ages.
-Tune your car radio to some Christmas favorites, and enjoy a drive through a winter wonderland.
-See holiday lights including reindeer, snowflakes, toy soldiers, Santa, gingerbread men, candy canes, and much more.
+Tune your car radio to some Christmas favorites, and enjoy a drive through a winter wonderland while taking in the lights that include reindeer, snowflakes, toy soldiers, Santa, gingerbread men, candy canes, and much more.

 One of the most popular displays is the Gingerbread House.
 Enjoy this life-size house as well as the many seasonal displays of lights.
 Children love the carousel of lights, as well as the 54-foot, LED musical tree.